kerberos-io/cloud/README.md

 ### MongoDB

-A MongoDB instance is used for data persistence.
-Data might come from the Kerberos Pipeline or user interaction on the Kerberos Hub frontend.
-You can consider using managed MongoDB (through [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or a cloud provider like AWS, GCP, or Azure) or you can use the self-hosted deployment as mentioned below.
+Hub relies on MongoDB for data persistence, which includes metadata from the Hub pipeline and user interactions on the front-end.
+You have the option to use a managed MongoDB service, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or a cloud provider like Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, IBM Cloud, or Oracle Cloud.
+Alternatively, you can opt for a self-hosted MongoDB deployment as described below.

-For the self-hosted deployment, we will be using [the official bitnami mongodb helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb).
-Please navigate to their [repository](https://github.com/bitnami/charts/tree/main/bitnami/mongodb) for more configuration options.

-We will create a namespace for our MongoDB deployment as well.
+For a self-hosted deployment, we will use the [official Bitnami MongoDB Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb).
+Please refer to their [repository](https://github.com/bitnami/charts/tree/main/bitnami/mongodb) for additional configuration options.
+We will create a namespace for our MongoDB deployment.

     kubectl create namespace mongodb

-Create a persistent volume, this is where the data will be stored on disk.
+Next, create a persistent volume to store the data on disk.

     kubectl apply -f ./mongodb/fast.yaml

-Before installing the MongoDB helm chart, go and have a look in the `mongodb/values.yaml` file.
-You should update the root password to a custom secure value.
+Before installing the Helm chart, review and update the `mongodb/values.yaml` file.
+Ensure you set a custom secure value for the root password.

     helm install mongodb bitnami/mongodb --values ./mongodb/values.yaml -n mongodb

 ## TURN/STUN

-Within Hub, we allow streaming live from the edge to the cloud without port-forwarding.
-To make this work, we are using a technology called WebRTC that leverages a TURN/STUN server.
+Hub facilitates live streaming from the edge to the cloud without requiring port-forwarding.
+This is accomplished using WebRTC, which relies on a TURN/STUN server to establish and maintain the connection.
+To have a better understanding of how live stream works, have a look at the [examples directory](./examples).

 ![hub-architecture](assets/images/livestream-hd.svg)

-To run a TURN/STUN, we recommend installing coturn on a dedicated/stand-alone machine.
-The TURN/STUN server will make sure a connection from an Agent to a Hub viewer is established.
-More information on how to install coturn and configure it on an Ubuntu machine can be [found here](https://www.linuxbabe.com/linux-server/install-coturn-turn-server-spreed-webrtc).
+To run a TURN/STUN server, we recommend installing coturn on a dedicated machine.
+This server ensures a connection from an Agent to a Hub viewer is established.
+For detailed instructions on installing and configuring coturn on an Ubuntu machine, please refer to [this guide](https://www.linuxbabe.com/linux-server/install-coturn-turn-server-spreed-webrtc).

     sudo apt install coturn
     systemctl status coturn